Skip to Content

 Save for it.

-If you've considered everything and decide that you can't afford or don't want to make your post-deployment purchase right now, that doesn't mean you can't ever have it.
+If you've considered everything and decide that you can't afford or don't want to make your post-deployment purchase right now, it doesn't mean you can't ever have it.

-One idea is to use some of your deployment money as a strong start to save up for the item over time.
-Or use it to help you achieve a savings goal you've been working toward.
+One idea is to use some of your deployment money as a strong start to save up for the items over time by setting the money aside in a dedicated savings account.
+Or use it to help you achieve another savings goal you've been working toward.

-That's the exact approach I took to buy my new flat-screen.
+That's the approach I took to buy my new flat-screen TV.
 It was going to cost me $1,200, so I saved $600.
-Then my hostile fire pay made up the other $600 allowing me to have fun and feel financially responsible at the same time.
+Then my hostile fire pay made up the other $600, allowing me to have fun and feel financially responsible at the same time.

 Pay cash.

-Deployment and your homecoming are demanding enough without adding financial stress to the mix.
+Deployment and coming home are demanding enough without adding financial stress to the mix.
 Consider paying cash for your post-deployment celebratory purchase to avoid racking up a big credit card balance that you can't pay off.

 It's fun to have a shiny new toy, but it's also fun to have the peace of mind that comes with financial security.
 If you want to improve your financial situation, this extra deployment money gives you a great opportunity to grow your wealth in other areas.